Archive | Miscellaneous RSS feed for this section

 Tap Into Your Inner Self

 Join my friend and expert psychologist, Dr. Deb Sandella in a 1-day seminar on RIM on Sat.
 Oct.
 23, 2010.
-Per Dr. Deb, “When we know and trust who we […]
+Per Dr. Deb, “When we know and trust who we are, we can stop longing to be someone else.
+We can release the struggle to make more money, look better, or compete to get ahead.
+Instead, […]

 Read full story Comments { 0 }